Does My Business Insurance Include Cyber Liability Protection?

 What Is Cyber Liability Insurance?

-At its core, cyber liability insurance is basically a contract between a business owner and an insurance company in which the insurer agrees to cover losses from liabilities and other costs stemming from data breaches and other cyber-attacks.
-Cyber liability insurance has traditionally been offered as an add-on coverage with business insurance, though coverage is becoming included in standard policies increasingly often.
+Cyber liability insurance is a contract between a business owner and an insurance company in which the insurer agrees to cover losses from liabilities and other costs stemming from data breaches and other cyberattacks.
+Cyber liability insurance has traditionally been offered as an add-on coverage with business insurance, though coverage is more commonly included in standard policies today.

-While your business may not be the most technologically dependent one around, really if you use a computer for anything, you could be at risk of attacks by cybercriminals.
-It’s much better to be proactive and get your business set up with the proper coverage before it’s too late, as many business owners have unfortunately had to learn the hard way.
-Make sure to talk to your independent insurance agent about getting covered against cyber liability ASAP.
+Even if your business isn't the most technologically dependent, if you use a computer for anything, you could be at risk of cybercriminal attacks.
+It’s better to be proactive and get your business set up with the proper coverage before it’s too late, as many business owners have unfortunately had to learn the hard way.
+Make sure to talk to your independent insurance agent about getting covered against cyber liability before an incident like a data breach ever occurs.

 What Does Cyber Liability Insurance Cover?

-Boiled down, cyber liability insurance covers data and sensitive information that’s stored electronically by businesses, as well as monetary transactions and other common uses of computers and the Internet.
-While cyber liability policies are not standard and can vary slightly, a handful of common core coverages are offered by many policies across the board.
+Cyber liability insurance covers data and sensitive information stored electronically by businesses, as well as monetary transactions and other common uses of computers and the internet.
+While cyber liability policies are not standard and can vary slightly, many policies offer a handful of common core coverages.

 Cyber liability policies often include the following protections:

-• Loss of income: Covers a potential loss in profits due to suspended or limited operations caused by a data breach or other cyber-attack.
+• Business interruption and loss of income: Covers a potential loss in profits due to suspended or limited operations caused by a data breach or other cyberattack.

-• Costs due to damaged reputation: Covers potential damage suffered to a business’s reputation stemming from media coverage following a data breach or other incident.
+• Public relations expenses: Covers potential damage suffered to a business’s reputation stemming from media coverage following a data breach or other incident, and the services necessary to restore its reputation.

-• Legal expenses: Covers lawsuits (i.e., including attorney, court, and settlement fees) stemming from customers’ sensitive information such as credit card numbers getting stolen and sold by cybercriminals, or banks suing your business for having to cancel these stolen cards.
+• Legal expenses: Covers lawsuits (i.e., including attorney, court, and settlement costs) stemming from customers’ sensitive information, such as credit card numbers, being stolen and sold by cybercriminals, or banks suing your business for having to cancel these stolen cards.

 • Hired professionals: Covers hired professional help when necessary to repair damage to computer systems or security after a data breach or other attack.